mpursley/interactive-tutorials/tutorials/learnpython.org/en/Functions.md

 Exercise
 --------

-In this exercise you'll use an existing function, and while adding your own to create a fully functional program.
+In this exercise you'll use an existing function, while adding your own to create a fully functional program.

 1. Add a function named `list_benefits()` that returns the following list of strings: "More organized code", "More readable code", "Easier code reuse", "Allowing programmers to share and connect code together"